Wakeupbuddy/amodalAPI/README.md

 # amodalAPI

-This is the PythonAPI to access the dataset proposed in [Semantic Amodal Segmentation](https://arxiv.org/abs/1509.01329).
+This is the Python API to access the amodal segmentation dataset proposed in [Semantic Amodal Segmentation](https://arxiv.org/abs/1509.01329).
 This API is largely built on [COCO API](https://github.com/pdollar/coco).

 ## setup and download annotation json files